peterent/MultiDatePicker/README.md

 The `ContentView` gives you examples of each type of selection mode `MultiDatePicker` is capable of.
 You need a variable to use for binding and then just use it:

+> I've updated the code to let the selection determine the calendar presented.
+Before this update, the selections would appear, but the calendar would always show the month/year for the current date.
+With this update, the calendar reflects the selection.

 ### Single Day

 ```
 @State var selectedDate = Date()
 MultiDatePicker(singleDay: self.$selectedDate)
 ```
 Whenever the user taps a date on the control's calendar the wrapped value will change.
+The calendar shows the month and year for the date given.

 ### Collection of Days